-A number of economic indicators such as industry sector structure, GNI per capitaii, or GDP growth rateiii can help distinguish developed economies from developing economies.
+A number of economic indicators such as industry sector structure, GNI per capita", or GDP growth rateiii can help distinguish developed economies from developing economies.

-1.2.1 Composition of the Labor Force by Industry Sector
+Composition of the Labor Force by Industry Sector 1.2.1

-In countries with developed economies, the share of the labor force in the service sector dominates the employment contribution of agriculture as well as industry.
-On the other hand, a significant portion of the labor force in many developing economies is employed in agriculture and industry.
-As depicted in Figure 1.2.1, agriculture employs almost 52% of the total labor force in India, followed by services (34%) and Industry (14%).
-In both India and China, the share of employment attributed to agriculture and industry is more than 60%.
-On the contrary, the dominance of services in total employment seems to be a common feature for the developed countries included in our study.
-6.7 ii GNI per capita of a country is the gross national income, converted to U.S. dollars using the World Bank Atlas method, divided by the mid year population.6 iii Growth rate is calculated as the percentage change in a variable from one year to the next.6 iv Agriculture includes forestry, hunting and fishing.
+In countries with developed economies, the share of the labor force in the service sector dominates the employment contribution of agriculture as well as industry. in On the other hand, a significant portion of the labor force in many developing economies is employed in agriculture and industry.
+As depicted in Figure 1.2.1, agriculture employs almost 40% of the total labor force in China, followed by the service sector (33.2%) and industry (27.2%).
+More than two-thirds of the total labor force in China is engaged outside the service sector, which is in sharp contrast with the dominance of service sector employment in many other countries included in our sample such as the Netherlands, the U.S., the U.K., Spain, and Japan.^{6,7} ii GNI per capita of a country is the gross national income, converted to U.S. dollars using the World Bank Atlas method, divided by the mid-year population.6 iii Growth rate is calculated as the percentage change in a variable from one year to the next.6 iv Agriculture includes forestry, hunting and fishing.
 Industry includes manufacturing, construction, mining & quarrying, and public utilities (electricity, gas and water).
-Services include wholesale and retail trade, restaurants and hotels, transport, storage and communications, financing, insurance, real estate, business services as well as community, social and personal services.
-The CIA definition refers to percentage of the total labor force by occupation.
+Services include wholesale and retail trade, restaurants and hotels, transport, storage and communications, financing, insurance, real estate, business services as well as community, social and personal services.6 The CIA definition refers to percentage of the total labor force by occupation.7